Certificate Management and Usage

 Remove certificate by label/hash

-example:/#> no cert
+example:/#> pki cert remove

 Use force parameter to avoid questions:

-example:/#> no cert force
+example:/#> pki cert remove force